Invariant varieties for polynomial dynamical systems: Applications

 \begin{theorem} Let $X$ be a separated scheme of finite type over $R$, smooth over $R$ and $f:X \to X$ a morphism lifting the $q = p^n$-power Frobenius.
 Let $\rho := \sigma^n$.
 We assume that $f = f^\rho$ and $X = X^\rho$.
 Then every $f$-periodic $R$-rational point belongs to $(X,f)^\sharp(R,\rho)$. \end{theorem} \begin{proof} Let $b \in X(R)$ be an $f$-periodic point of order $M$.
 There are only finitely many solutions to $f^{\circ M}(x) = x$ (as, for instance, this is true on the special fibre).
 Hence, $\rho^N(b) = b$ for some $N > 0$.
 Thus, $b$ satisfies $\rho^{MN}(x) = f^{\circ MN}(x)$.
 That is, $b \in (X,f^{\circ MN})^\sharp(R,\rho^{MN})$ which is $(X,f)^\sharp(R,\rho)$ by Corollary~\ref{compositecor}. \end{proof}

-\begin{Remark} Theorem~\ref{periodeq} holds for $f$ analytic.
+\begin{Rk} Theorem~\ref{periodeq} holds for $f$ analytic.
 This observation yields interesting information in the case that $X$ is a moduli space of abelian varieties, $\Gamma \subseteq X \times X$ is a $p$-power Hecke correspondence, and $f:X \to X$ (or, really, $f$ is defined on some dense open subset) is a branch of $\Gamma$ lifting the Frobenius.
 In this case, the difference equation captures the canonical lifts.
-(See~\cite{ScAO} for more details.) \end{Remark}
+(See~\cite{ScAO} for more details.) \end{Rk}